Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

-There are disclosure and notification operations delegating the messaging to national CSIRTs (such as NCSC-NL), CERT/CC with VINCE~\cite{vince}, and Shadowserver Foundation.
-These are listed as Coordinator Delegation and Shadowserver Foundation in Table \ref{tab:channel}.
-While VINCE serves as a disclosure database with notification toward vendors~\cite{boucher_trojan_2022,vanhoef_key_2017,vanhoef_krack_2017}, national CSIRTs have their mailing list or website to inform vendors and end-users~\cite{li_youve_2016,stock_hey_2016,koen_rpkiller_2023,beitis_haunted_2025}.
-In particular, Shadowserver has become a newer notification delegation option to its subscribers, including vendors and end-users~\cite{shadowserver_tunnel_2025}, such as ISPs~\cite{cetin_tell_2019}, domain owners, and network operators~\cite{beitis_haunted_2025}.
-Besides, if a finder works with an organisation with dedicated communication channels, such as an ISP notifying its customers, there can be a more efficient way to trigger action from the recipients~\cite{cetin_tell_2019,rodriguez_iot_2021}.
-A similar notification can also be seen in~\cite{li_youve_2016,cetin_make_2017,chen_cvd_2024}, where domain name owners and cloud providers use their notification systems to prompt their customers, website or service owners, to take action.
+There are disclosure and notification operations delegating the messaging to national CSIRTs (such as NCSC-NL), CERT/CC with VINCE~\cite{vince}, and The Shadowserver Foundation.
+These are listed as Coordinator Delegation and The Shadowserver Foundation in the Table \ref{tab:channel}.
+While VINCE serves as a disclosure database with notification to vendors, as adopted in \cite{boucher_trojan_2022,vanhoef_key_2017}, national CSIRTs have their mailing list or website to inform vendors and end-users, which was mentioned in \cite{li_youve_2016,stock_hey_2016,koen_rpkiller_2023,beitis_haunted_2025}.
+In particular, The Shadowserver Foundation has become a newer notification delegation option with the organisation's own messaging infrastructure to inform the stakeholders, including vendors and end-users, such as ISPs, domain owners, and network operators~\cite{ShadowserverFoundation}.
+Besides, if a finder works with an organisation with dedicated communication channels, such as an ISP notifying its customers with its internal notification and management tool in \cite{cetin_tell_2019,rodriguez_iot_2021}, there can be a more efficient way to trigger action from the recipients.
+Furthermore, finders in \cite{li_youve_2016,cetin_make_2017,chen_cvd_2024} observed that stakeholders, such as domain name owners and cloud providers, used their notification systems to prompt their customers to take action.